LeRatdemare/Python-Mesa-MAS/README.md

 ### Model params

-Model params come by 6 types :
+UserParams (*from mesa.visualization.UserParam* package) are used to change paramaters values while the simulation is running and come by 6 types :
 - NUMBER = "number"
     - name=""
     - value=None